Yonny Hernandez Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings (2022)

-- The Rockies had the last-ranked team ERA among all MLB pitching staffs (5.08).
+- The Rockies had the last-ranked team ERA across all MLB pitching staffs (5.08).

-- Seabold (1-3) gets the starting nod for the Rockies in his 10th start of the season.
-He's put together a 5.88 ERA in 56 2/3 innings pitched, with 43 strikeouts.

-- His most recent time out came on Saturday, June 17 against the Atlanta Braves, when the righty tossed three innings, surrendering nine earned runs while allowing nine hits.
+- His most recent time out was on Saturday against the Los Angeles Angels, when the lefty went five innings, surrendering three earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.